//this is the mailchimp popup form //ShareThis code for sharing images

 Resume Parsing

-Going through hundreds, if not thousands, of resumes can be a time suck.
+Going through hundreds, if not thousands, of resumes, can be a time suck.
 Realistically, a manual review process makes it very difficult to give each application due consideration, which means you’re probably missing out on great talent.

-Advanced parsing tools can also rank active candidates based on qualifications, tech stack, or keywords, making it easier to identify potential fits for a position.
+Top-notch resume parsing tools can also rank active candidates based on qualifications, tech stack, or keywords, making it easier to identify potential fits for a position.

-Scheduling Interviews
+Interview Scheduling

 Candidate Assessment